Cyclone Gonu: Oman

 Strong winds knocked out power and telephone lines across the eastern region of the country, leaving thousands isolated until the lines were repaired hours later.
 The cyclone caused extensive damage along the coastline, including in the city of Sur and the village of Ras al Hadd at the easternmost point of the Omani mainland.
-In Muscat, winds reached 100 km/h, leaving the capital city without power.
+In Muscat, winds reached 100 km/h, leaving most of the capital city without power.
 Strong waves and heavy rainfall flooded streets and some buildings.
 Police workers in the city sent text messages to keep people away from flooded streets to prevent electrocutions.
 Little damage was reported to the oil fields of the nation.
 The liquefied natural gas terminal in Sur, which handles 10 million tonnes of gas each year, was badly hit by the storm and could not be operated.
 Overall, the cyclone killed 50 people in the country; by the fourth day after it struck the country, 27 people had been reported missing.
-Around 20,000 people were affected, and damage in the country was estimated at around $4.2 billion (2007 USD).
+Around 20,000 people were affected, and damage in the country was estimated at $4.2 billion (2007 USD).